JuliaIBPM/ViscousFlow.jl/docs/src/manual/timemarching.md

   method of integrating factors can deal with time-dependent $A$, but we don't encounter such systems in the `ViscousFlow` context so we won't discuss them.)
 For this purpose, we use the `IFRK` class of solver, which stands for Integrating Factor Runge-Kutta.
-This method solves the part associated with $A$ exactly, via the integrating factor, and advances a modified equation by Runge-Kutta method to account for the remaining part $f$.
+This method solves the part associated with $A$ exactly, via the integrating factor, and advances a modified equation by Runge-Kutta method to account for the remaining part $r_1$.

   We discussed the construction
   of the integrating factor in the context of fields in [Fields](@ref).
 But first, let's